 That's a problem.

-Um, and then you look at states that are doing well, there are states that tend to be free and Republican run for decades.
+There are states that tend to be free and Republican run for decades.

 And don't forget also, Sean, there's another part of this bill that we have talked about a ton on the show, and that's the total bailout on student loans.

-I mean, one of the things that Chip Roy, I think illuminated perfectly is he said we're gonna have people that are, you know, went to trade schools, technical schools, and their tax dollars are going to pay for other people's college educations and you know, study programs and the best schools in the country.
+I mean, one of the things that Chip Roy, I think, illuminated perfectly is he said, we're going to have people that are, you know, went to trade schools, technical schools, and their tax dollars are going to pay for other people's college educations and, you know, study programs.

-You gotta pay your own way.
+You got to pay your own way.

-That's part of that's part of growing up.
+That's part of growing up.

-Did you see the story about this miracle sister of a nun whose exhumed body shows like no signs of decomposition four years after she died?
+Why are people in the media, did you see the story about this miracle sister, a nun whose exhumed body shows like no signs of decomposition four years after she died?

 I did see that.